 They look alike

-Another wonderful similarity between Java and .NET is the working mutual syntax.
-Java is mainly influenced by C++.
-At the same time, C# shares certain syntax distinctive with other C-style languages, including C, C++, and Java itself.
+An incredible similarity between .NET and Java is the working mutual syntax.
+Java is primarily influenced by C++.
+And at the same time, C# shares specific syntax distinctive from other C-style languages, including C++, C, and Java itself.

 They are compatible with Complex applications

-Both Java and .NET framework are flawless enterprise-level technologies.
-They work wonderfully well with complex architectures, high-load systems, and big data applications.
-They are both dependable and scalable solutions for most large-scale projects.
+Both Java and .NET frameworks are excellent enterprise-level technologies.
+They work very well with complex architectures, big data applications, and other high-load systems.
+They are both scalable and dependable solutions for most large-scale projects.

 They are unique for different scenarios

-Java is considered to be an extra-ordinarily multi-purpose language.
-Can you remember the slogan which says “write once, run anywhere?”
-At the same time, the .NET framework can also run on desktop and server (including mobile) applications.
+Java is believed to be an extra-ordinarily multi-purpose language.
+You must have remembered that old slogan which states, “write once, run anywhere?” .NET framework at the same time, can also run-on desktop and server (including mobile) applications.

 Major Difference Between Java and .Net

-Java is essentially a programming language, while .Net is a framework.
-Java is known as a platform with JE frameworks such as J2EE.
-JEE, etc. It possesses a Java runtime environment that has JVM, just in time compiler and bytecode writer.
-It is a language with various libraries that can be used on any operating system. .Net, however, make use of the Windows Operating System, Windows enterprise servers.
-Its framework comprises of Common Language Runtime, framework class libraries, and ASP.NET.
-It also has a personal building block services and visual studio.
+Java is generally known as a platform with JE frameworks such as JEE, J2EE, etc. It has a Java runtime environment that includes a just-in-time compiler, JVM, and a bytecode writer.
+It is a language with different libraries that can be utilized on any operating system.

 Comparison Between Java And .Net